BartBral/Bitbox-editor/README.md

 TO-DO:

+01-Add "Modulation Tab": The Bitbox Micro can have 12 modulation sources per pad, that can control the settings of the sampler.
+The Reverb and Delay can also have Modulations.
+Read further down this page for details.
+I have also a preset.xml file with details on how the xml structure is done.

 02-**New feature** Merge presets: When user has a preset open, and clicks merge preset; the following should happen: See what and how many Pads are unused.
 See how many pads are inside the file just selected to be merged with the one already in memory.
 If in-memory-pads + to-be-merged-pads > 16pads then ask the user, what pads should be imported from to-be-merged-preset; and checked on a checklist in a message window.